bigwiv/Biopython-cn/en/chr04.rst

 Biopython 1.62 introduced the ``CompoundLocation`` as part of a restructuring of how complex locations made up of multiple regions are represented.
-The main usage is for handling °Æjoin°Ø locations in EMBL/GenBank files.
+The main usage is for handling ‚Äòjoin‚Äô locations in EMBL/GenBank files.

 4.3.2.3  Fuzzy Positions
 ^^^^^^^^^^^^^^^^^^^^^^^^

-So far we°Øve only used simple positions.
+So far we‚Äôve only used simple positions.
 One complication in dealing with feature locations comes in the positions themselves.
-In biology many times things aren°Øt entirely certain (as much as us wet lab biologists try to make them certain!).
+In biology many times things aren‚Äôt entirely certain (as much as us wet lab biologists try to make them certain!).
 For instance, you might do a dinucleotide priming experiment and discover that the start of mRNA transcript starts at one of two sites.
 This is very useful information,